Omegapoint/docker-security/README.md

 * devices
 * disk I/O

 Docker provides various switches to configure cgroups when running a container.
-Among them
+Among them are the following
 * --memory
 * --memory-swap
 * --oom-kill-disable